MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 Shaders source file [Shaders/HelloCube.hlsl](Shaders/HelloCube.hlsl) includes uniforms header and defines global variable `g_uniforms` of type `ConstantBuffer<Uniforms>` which represents our uniform buffer.
+Note that uniforms buffer is bound to register `b0` and is marked with `META_ARG_FRAME_CONSTANT` space modifier, which different uniform buffer resources may be used for rendering of different frames in flight.
 MVP matrix from this buffer is used in vertex shader `CubeVS`  to transform vertices from model to projection coordinates on GPU.